VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 In case [deduplication](https://docs.victoriametrics.com/#deduplication) is enabled value of `-dedup.minScrapeInterval` must also be multiple of `-downsampling.period` intervals.
 This is required to ensure consistency of deduplication and downsampling results.

 The downsampling can be evaluated for free by downloading and using enterprise binaries from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
-You need to request a [free trial license](https://victoriametrics.com/products/enterprise/trial/) for evaluation.

 ## Multi-tenancy